HelmholtzAI-FZJ/hearts-gym/docs/client-server.md

 The client and server communicate using TCP sockets.
 TCP packages may at maximum be 65535 bytes in length.

 Each message should be clearly separated from the next one.
-This is why the client responds with an 'OK' message to the server after receiving a message.
+For this, we prefix messages of unknown length with their length and the `hearts_gym.server_utils.MSG_LENGTH_SEPARATOR`.
+As an additional method, the client responds with an 'OK' message to the server after receiving a message.
 During the game loop, this is mostly not required as messages are already clearly separated due to the nature of the game.
 The exception is upon game end where each client receives information before a new, random starting player is picked.
+'OK' messages are also used to assert that clients are still able to communicate.

 If we were to process only one environment in parallel, sending one action and receiving one observation on the client each time,